Janvi2789/Bank-sim-fraud-and-transaction-analysis/README.md

    * How does fraud vary by age, gender, or transaction category?
    * Are certain days more fraud-prone?
    * Who are the top spenders and most affected customers?
-   * Analyze overall transaction patterns across different user segments.
+   * Analyze overall transaction patterns across different segments.

-The goal is to understand both fraud behavior and transaction patterns across different segments and customer groups through structured, visual analysis.
+The goal is to understand both fraud behavior and transaction patterns across different segments and customer groups through detailed analysis.

 ## DATASET USED:
 * Synthetic BankSim Dataset